georgiarsov/side-eye/README.md

 # side-eye
-An autonomous video capturing solution for small to medium sports venues and competitions.
+Welcome to SideEye's github repository - an autonomous video capturing solution for small to medium sports venues and competitions.
+Work is underway!